 When we got to South Uist some folks we were able to go ashore and have a walk.
 There we saw a sea eagle.
 The evening meal was vegetarian lasagne followed by Lemon cheesecake.
 The on-board chef, Chloe, is doing a great job!
 The evening meal was disrupted because of worries about the anchors hold and had to be reset.
 The wind blew up in the evening and we were set for a very windy night.

-We left the anchorage at 10:30am after sleeping in and not having breakfast until 8.30.
+left the anchorage at 10:30am after sleeping in and not having

 The later start let the strong winds blow out.
 We sailed all the way and the sea was bumpy and the wind was still fairly strong we sailed up north until we got to Loch Euphort, a big sheltered bay on North Uist where we anchored at 3pm.
 We then went ashore and climbed the hill which gave a commanding view over the whole island.
 North Uist is an island that is reasonably flat and fall of small lakes.